panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 If your component's rendering situation doesn't fit into the case described above, most likely you don't need `React.memo()`.

-Use the following rule of thumb: if you don't see the gains of memoization, don't use it.
+Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.